-Entering 8 th Grade Assignment: Prompts/Questions A three to five sentence response is required for each question.
-Remembering 1.
-What is the main setting of the novel?
+Fiction Prompts/Questions Remembering CHOOSE ONE What is the main setting of the novel?
 List the places mentioned in the book.
-CHOOSE ONE 2.
 Who is the protagonist?
-Who or what is the main antagonist?
-3. What problems does one of the characters have, and how does he or she solve it?
+Who or what is the main antagonist? (see example above) What problems does one of the characters have, and how does he or she solve it?
 Understanding CHOOSE ONE 4.
 Give an example of indirect characterization: personality traits shown through actions and dialogue.
-(For example: Jimmy walked down the street frowning .
-Reader infers Jimmy is upset. ) 5.
-Tell in your own words how the setting of the story affected a character.
+(For example: Jimmy walked down the street frowning.
+Reader infers Jimmy is upset.)
+5. Tell in your own words how the setting of the story affected a character.
 6. Describe the mood of a specific scene from the novel using at least two relevant details.
-Applying 7.
+Applying CHOOSE ONE 7.
 Did this book give you any new ideas about yourself?
 Why or why not?
-CHOOSE ONE 8.
-Write a letter to a friend recommending this book.
+8. Write a letter to a friend recommending this book.
 9. Identify a situation in which the protagonist showed courage.
 Describe how you would have reacted in the same situation.
 10. Tell 5 ways in which you are like the main character.

-Analyzing 11.
-Compare and contrast two of the characters in this book.
-CHOOSE ONE 12.
-Compare the novel you read this summer to a novel you read last year.
+11. Compare and contrast two of the characters in this book.
+12. Compare the novel you read this summer to a novel you read last year.
 13. The summer book choices are realistic novels.
 Which event in the novel you read seems most unbelievable?
 14. Find an Internet article from a primary source connected to a social issue from the novel (i.e. bullying, abuse, mental illness, etc.).
-Record your source (title of article, titl of publication, the Web site, author, and date of publication).
+Record your source (title of article, title of publication, the Web site, author, and date of publication).
 Write a minimum 10-sentence summary of the article.
-(Wikipedia, Google, etc., are not primary sources)
+(Wikipedia, Google, etc., are not primary sources) 15.

-Evaluating CHOOSE ONE 15.
 Do you like the way the story ended?
-Why or why not?16.
-Which character would you most like to meet and why?17.
-Describe a situation in which a character is treated unfairly and explain how it is unfair to that character.
-Creating CHOOSE ONE 18.
-Choose a character from your book, then think of ONE gift you would like to give him/her based on that character's specific needs.
+Why or why not?
+16. Which character would you most like to meet and why?
+17. Describe a situation in which a character is treated unfairly and explain how it is unfair to that character.
+18. Choose a character from your book, then think of ONE gift you would like to give him/her based on that character's specific needs.
 Explain why you gave that gift.
-19. Choose a character from the novel and write a creative continuation of his/her stor 20.
-Choose a character from the novel and think of a shape that fits that character's traits.
+19. Choose a character from the novel and write a creative continuation of his/her story.
+20. Choose a character from the novel and think of a shape that fits that character's traits.
 Draw the shape, describe the character inside the shape, and explain why you chose the shape outside of it.